moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

       container.
 -   **Domainname** - A string value containing the desired domain name to use for the container.
--   **User** - A string value containg the user to use inside the container.
+-   **User** - A string value containing the user to use inside the container.
 -   **Memory** - Memory limit in bytes.
 -   **MemorySwap**- Total memory limit (memory + swap); set `-1` to disable swap, always use this with `memory`, and make the value larger than `memory`.
--   **CpuShares** - An integer value containing the CPU Shares for container (ie. the relative weight vs othercontainers).
+-   **CpuShares** - An integer value containing the CPU Shares for container (ie. the relative weight vs other containers).
 -   **Cpuset** - The same as CpusetCpus, but deprecated, please don't use.
--   **CpusetCpus** - String value containg the cgroups CpusetCpus to use.
+-   **CpusetCpus** - String value containing the cgroups CpusetCpus to use.
 -   **AttachStdin** - Boolean value, attaches to stdin.
 -   **AttachStdout** - Boolean value, attaches to stdout.
 -   **AttachStderr** - Boolean value, attaches to stderr.